 This is perhaps one of the best shade trees in a large lawn.
 With few surface roots, this is a low maintenance tree when used correctly.
-It features simple fall clean up.
+It features a simple fall clean up.
 Small leaves drop quickly and do not persist on the tree like other Oaks.

 This is a fast-growing Oak.
-You'll quickly enjoy marvelous shade that blocks hot afternoon sun from southern or western exposures.
+You'll quickly enjoy the marvelous shade that blocks hot afternoon sun from southern or western exposures.

 This widely adaptable tree tolerates poor drainage.
 However, Willow Oak performs best in locations where it receives at least 6 hours of sun a day and moist, well-drained soil.